Zombie Nouns: What Are Nominalizations?

 Another instance is when providing a common name.
 For example, “consult” is a verb, and “consultant” is the noun form.
 “Consultant” also describes a person or type of job.
-Which sentence is clearer?
+Which sentence in this nominalization example is clearer?

 The consultant advised us to sell our stocks.

 Our decision to consult a professional resulted in the advice to sell our stocks.

 In this nominalization example, using the nominalization “consultant” is clearer than if we had revised the sentence to use the word “consult.”
 The first sentence is a rare instance when nominalization makes the sentence more concise.